Mount Disappointment (Australia): Recent history

-A report from the Age newspaper about people falling to their death at Mt.
-Disappointment referred to an incident in California USA and not the Mt.
-Disappointment in Victoria.
-It would be impossible for a group of people to roll to their death on this mountain in Victoria Australia.

 The Mount Disappointment Forest was hit by a major fire in 1982, and again in 2009.

 In 2004, the police went undercover to follow jihad terrorists who went to the Mount Disappointment Forest to blow up ammonium nitrate bombs as training practice.

-In April 2017, three tired hikers chose to call the emergency services as they were stranded in the middle of the Mount Disappointment Forest.
+In April 2017, three tired hikers called the emergency services as they were stranded in the middle of the Mount Disappointment Forest.
 30 emergency service workers were mobilized, and the lost hikers were quickly found.
 The cost of this unusual rescue was estimated to be more than $10,000 per hiker.

 In June 2020, 14-year-old William Callaghan got lost after being separated from his family while hiking.
-William has autism and is non-verbal.
+Callaghan has autism and is non-verbal.
 Three days later, he was found alive and well by local volunteer Ben Gibbs, after surviving freezing conditions alone in the bush.
-Gibbs gave William clothes and chocolate upon his discovery.
-William was later taken to hospital for observation, but appeared fine aside from some minor scrapes.
+Gibbs gave Callaghan clothes and chocolate upon his discovery.
+Callaghan was later taken to hospital for observation, but appeared fine aside from some minor scrapes.

 In August 2007, the light plane of millionaire Steve Nott crashed on Mount Disappointment where the plane's debris was found.
 On 31 March 2022, a chartered helicopter crashed into the mountain near Blair's Hut.
 Victoria Police confirmed later that day that all occupants and the pilot died in the incident.